 - Firestone Avenue

 - Stratford Road

 - Lamar Avenue

 Sadly, many of these pedestrian accidents could have been prevented with a little extra care and caution.
 Drivers using their cellphones or driving impaired have a greater chance of injuring pedestrians on the road.

 Many injured pedestrian accident survivors in Memphis want to know if they have a case.
-To determine if you have a case, it is important to come into our office and speak with one of our knowledgeable Memphis pedestrian accident attorneys.
+To determine if you have a case, it is important to contact our office and speak with one of our knowledgeable Memphis pedestrian accident attorneys.
 We can review your accident and your case and review all your legal options with you.